django-cms/django-cms/docs/how_to/extending_page_title.rst

                 # create a sub menu
                 position = 0
                 sub_menu = self._get_sub_menu(current_page_menu, 'submenu_label', 'Submenu', position)
-                # retrieves the instances of the current title extension (if any) and the toolbar item url
+                # retrieves the instances of the current title extension (if any) and the toolbar item URL
                 urls = self.get_title_extension_admin()
                 # cycle through the title list
                 for title_extension, url in urls: